akshat0502/Estate/README.md

 <h1><a href="https://estate-kappa-nine.vercel.app/">Estate</a></h1>
 <p>DreamNest is a React.js-powered web application designed to simplify real estate transactions and help users find their perfect property.
 Its modern, responsive interface ensures an effortless browsing experience across all devices.</p>
 <p>Users can explore a diverse range of properties, including homes, apartments, and commercial spaces, with detailed descriptions, high-quality images, and virtual tours.
 Advanced search filters enable users to narrow down options based on location, budget, property type, and amenities.</p>
+<p>The platform offers secure user authentication, contact options for property inquiries, and saved searches for convenience</p>

 <hr />
 # React + Vite